 The cascade collar is cut from a circle of fabric and attached, so it drapes from the center front of the neckline.
 It looks best in soft-flowing fabrics such as chiffon or silk.

 The Chelsea is a medium to wide-cut collar.
 The ends are squared off at the tips, and it is attached to a v-neckline.

 Convertible collars are adaptable.
 As the name suggests, it can lay flat and open or be buttoned up.

-A large portion of fabric folds over from the neck to create a cowl style of collar.
+A large portion of fabric folds over from the neck to create a cowl-style collar.
 It folds over on itself and drapes around the neck.
 Suitable for soft draping fabrics.

 The Peter Pan collar and some other flat collars are situated to being made detachable.
 They may be tied or buttoned onto the neckline for added effect.
 You often see these in faux fur on winter jackets.

-A stand-up style of collar adapted from the Chinese mandarin traditional collar.
+A stand-up style of collar adapted from the traditional Chinese Mandarin collar.
 There is a slit in the front of the collar with curved edges.